-Due to the complexity and levels of hierarchy in these companies, there could be delays in decision making.
+Due to the complexity and levels of hierarchy in these companies, there could be delays in decision-making.
 Approval has to be obtained at different levels and departments before final decisions are made.
 As a result, missing profitable opportunities is a reality.

 Despite the potential for ethically questionable practices, investing in joint stock companies is one path to wealth.
-If you’re still unsure and want to make your money disappear, just stick it in a savings account at the bank.
-If you let $10 do noth9ing for 65 years, it will become $.93.
+If you’re still unsure and want to make your money disappear, stick it in a savings account at the bank.
+If you let $10 do nothing for 65 years, it will become $.93.